bobmonsour/11tybundle.dev/src/posts/11ty-bundle-35.md

 ## Eleventy Base WebC update

 The [Eleventy Base WebC starter](https://github.com/11ty/eleventy-base-webc) has been updated to Eleventy 3.0.0 using ESM.
-It's a great way to get your blogging started with Eleventy and WebC.
+It's a great way to get started with Eleventy and WebC.
 It's just sitting there, waiting to be deployed.

 ## Email or beer?